jonathf/matlab2cpp/README.md

-m2cpp is a semi-automatic tool for converting code from Matlab to C++.
+matlab2cpp is a semi-automatic tool for converting code from Matlab to C++.
+At the moment, matlab2cpp is the name of the python module while m2cpp is the name of the python script. m2cpp is found in the root folder.
+When installing the matlab2cpp module, the python script is copied to a system folder so that the script is available in path.
+Then the m2cpp script can be executed by typing "m2cpp" in the command line interface (cmd in Windows, terminal in Linux).

 Note that it is not meant as a complete tool for creating runnable C++ code.
 For example, the `eval`-function can not be supported because there is no